currinjs/CurrinJS/aio/content/guide/template-syntax.md

 #### Idempotence

-An [idempotent](https://en.wikipedia.org/wiki/Idempotence) expression is ideal because it is free of side effects and improves Angular's change detection performance.
+An [idempotent](https://en.wikipedia.org/wiki/Idempotence) expression is ideal because it is free of side effects and improves Currin's change detection performance.

-In Angular terms, an idempotent expression always returns *exactly the same thing* until one of its dependent values changes.
+In Currin terms, an idempotent expression always returns *exactly the same thing* until one of its dependent values changes.

 Dependent values should not change during a single turn of the event loop.